carbeer/distributed_algorithms/README.md

 - benchmark our implementation

 ## Description
-Project realised during Autumn Semester 2018-2019, for the class of Distributed Algorithms (taught by M.Gerraoui) during our Master at EPFL.
+Project realised during the Autommn semester of 2018-2019, for the class of Distributed Algorithms (taught by M.Gerraoui) during our Master at EPFL.

 The goal is to implement a distributed payment system through reliable FIFO transmission channels over UDP.
-This will lay ground for the implementation of a blockchain on top of this reliable channels.
+This will lay ground for the implementation of a blockchain on top of these reliable channels.

 The programming language used is java.